Program Requirements

 • Practicum requirement (3 credits if completed via independent study or a project-focused course)

-• We will allow undergraduates to take any SDS 5000-level courses that are not listed as undergraduate courses
+• We will allow undergraduates to take any SDS 5000-level courses that are not listed as undergraduate courses.

 The College of Arts & Sciences and McKelvey School of Engineering developed a new major that efficiently captures the intersection of mathematics and statistics with computer science for data science.
 The Bachelor of Arts in Data Science (BADS) will give students the formal foundation needed to understand the applicability and consequences of the various approaches to analyzing data with a focus on statistical modeling and machine learning.

-Students who declare this major must fulfill the core course requirements and electives listed below.
-In addition, students need to meet the ethics and professional responsibility requirement as well as the practicum requirement.
 Arts & Sciences students who declare this major must fulfill all other requirements for a BA degree.
 McKelvey Engineering students who declare this major must complete all other requirements for the Applied Science degree in the McKelvey School of Engineering.
-They must also complete ENGR 3100 Technical Writing and 8 units of courses designated as Natural Sciences & Math (NSM) from Anthropology (ANTHRO), Biology and Biomedical Sciences (BIOL), Chemistry (CHEM), Earth, Environmental, and Planetary Sciences (EEPS), Physics (PHYSICS), or Environmental Studies (ENST).
+They must also complete College Writing and 8 units of courses designated as Natural Sciences & Math (NSM) from Anthropology (ANTHRO); Biology and Biomedical Sciences (BIOL); Chemistry (CHEM); Earth, Environmental, and Planetary Sciences (EEPS); Physics (PHYSICS); or Environmental Studies (ENST).
+All courses taken to meet any of the degree requirements cannot be taken on a Pass/No Pass basis; however, for McKelvey Engineering students, this restriction does not apply to humanities and social science electives.

 Data Science Core Requirements (CR)